cf020031308/cf020031308.github.io/blog/a-brief-history-of-my-task-management/readme.md

 It can be convenient to manage markdown files with [agentDoc](https://github.com/cf020031308/agentDoc) that I develped earlier (Optional).

-With Nustore files are synced to cloud and become accessible with phones.
+With [Nutstore](https://www.jianguoyun.com) files are synced to cloud and become accessible with phones.
+Below is a snapshot of Nutstore Markdown Editor, a tool to sync and edit markdown files stored remotely in Nutstore.

 ![Nutstore Markdown Editor](WechatIMG590.jpeg)